 In our white supremacist society, rape has been defined as black men preying upon white women, and nothing else.

 Yet the desire to “protect our women” from an “enemy” extends beyond race.
 Transgender women regardless fo race are cast as deviant, predatory, and as potential rapists of women and girls.
-In fact, this same narrative has been recycled from the days of Jim Crow to justify exclusionary policies towards trans women in public accomodations.
+In fact, this same narrative has been recycled from the days of Jim Crow to justify exclusionary policies towards trans women in public accommodations.

 Many cis (and/or) white feminists (in particular, Trans Exclusionary Radical Feminists) have expressed similar sensibilities regarding bathroom bills, prompting some to team up with the religious right to deny transgender people access to gender-appropriate bathrooms.